 Serials are often tedious to watch today.
 At fifteen chapters of about fifteen minutes each, Captain America is four hours of drama where things are endlessly drawn out around either bad guys or the heroes trying to obtain/suppress a piece of evidence, vital artefacts or components and so on.
 There is little drama outside of these constant schemes.
 Everything is wound towards the cliffhanger that ends each episode with the hero or heroine in peril where audiences of the day would have to wait to the following week to find out how they get out of it.
 Among the mostly routine cliffhangers that turned up in serials, Captain America turns up some not bad ones Dick Purcell trapped inside a collapsing apartment building; one where he is downed in the path of a driverless oncoming tractor that we see crushing boxes, blocks and canisters as it heads towards him; a fight inside a burning crate; Purcell thrown down a mineshaft and an elevator cage dropped on top of him; Lorna Gray tied up underneath a guillotine.

-Captain America was subsequently incarnated by Reb Brown in two laughably unconvincing tv movies Captain America (1979) and Captain America II (1979) that failed to go to pilot; was then remade on the big-screen with Albert Pyuns cheap Captain America (1990) starring Matt Salinger; and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans, who subsequently played the role in the sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) and the Marvel Comics team-ups The Avengers (2012) and Avengers: Age of Ultron (2015).
+Captain America was subsequently incarnated by Reb Brown in two laughably unconvincing tv movies Captain America (1979) and Captain America II (1979) that failed to go to pilot; was then remade on the big-screen with Albert Pyuns cheap Captain America (1990) starring Matt Salinger; and as the big-budget Captain America: The First Avenger (2011) starring Chris Evans, who subsequently played the role in the sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) and the Marvel Comics team-ups The Avengers (2012), Avengers: Age of Ultron (2015) and the upcoming Avengers: Infinity Wat (2018).
 The Captain America story is also told in the animated Ultimate Avengers (2006) and the Captain appears in other Marvel animated films such as Ultimate Avengers II (2006) and Next Avengers: Heroes of Tomorrow (2008).

 Full serial online in several parts beginning here:-